DQL Function Reference¶

 L::logs:(count_filter(level, ["error", "critical"])) [1h] BY service

-Sets a default value for a field, returning the default value when the field is empty.
+Sets a default value for a field, returns the default value when the field is empty.

 Syntax: